Ashford University Bridge Grant

 What does the Bridge Grant cover?

-The Bridge Grant may cover up to $3,682.00 for a student in their first academic year with Ashford University that matriculates with a start date in March or April, 2018.
+The Bridge Grant may cover up to $3,682.00 if you are in your first academic year with Ashford University and matriculate.
 The amount of funding you may receive is individually determined on a need basis.

 Can I still earn a Bridge Grant if I don’t plan on using financial aid?